Spring films for the 2018/9 Welborne film night season are listed below.

-The Welborne film night programme for the 2017/8 season, in association with Creative Arts East and British Film Institute: Britain on Film project, is detailed below.
+Welborne Village Hall hosts a film screening programme through the autumn and spring periods.
+Initial films for the 2018/9/8 season, in association with Creative Arts East and British Film Institute: Britain on Film project, are detailed below.
 Updates on future film presentations will be added throughout the year.

 Films start at: 7:30pm with doors open at 7pm.
 Entry is £5 per person and a fully stocked bar is available for drinks as required.

 Advanced ticket reservations can be made via: 01362 850134 or, if you would like to make an online ticket reservation for the next film screening, please use our new Online Reservation page.
 On submission of the booking form you will receive confirmation of your reservation request by e-mail

 Please see the Film Night archive page for details of previous screenings